TabbyML/tabby/docs/python.md

-    source: list,              # A list of list of string. target_prefix=None,        # An optional list of list of string. max_batch_size=0,          # Maximum batch size to run the model on. beam_size=2,               # Beam size (set 1 to run greedy search). num_hypotheses=1,          # Number of hypotheses to return (should be <= beam_size). length_penalty=0,          # Length penalty constant to use during beam search.
+    source: list,              # A list of list of string. target_prefix=None,        # An optional list of list of string. max_batch_size=0,          # Maximum batch size to run the model on. batch_type="examples",     # Whether max_batch_size is the number of examples or tokens. beam_size=2,               # Beam size (set 1 to run greedy search). num_hypotheses=1,          # Number of hypotheses to return (should be <= beam_size). length_penalty=0,          # Length penalty constant to use during beam search.